 Nickelodeon really isn't proud of the short-lived NicktoonThe X's, considering that they have removed all evidence that the show existed on Nick's official website.
 In fact, it remains perhaps the most obscure and hardest to find of the (official) Nicktoons with an almost non-existent fanbase.

-Pelswick and The Brothers Flub have it just as bad (maybe worse) as The X's.
+Pelswick and The Brothers Flub have it just as bad (maybe worse) as The X's and Robot and Monster.
 Both are excluded from the official list of Nicktoons and impossibly obscure.
 The former (which garnered much controversy) is only ever brought up by Nickelodeon to mock it while the latter was critically panned and mentioned nowhere on Nick's official website.

 However it seems like less of Nickelodeon being ashamed of both shows, and moreso due to both being Screwed by the Lawyers- Pelswick was produced by Nelvana for Nickelodeon and CBC, while The Brothers Flub was produced by Sunbow for Nickelodeon (Nick slapped their name on both shows).
 Once Nick lost the syndication rights to both, they couldn't do anything more with either show.